 We believe our approach of using gene therapy to develop a treatment for DEB, which has not yet been approved by either the FDA or EMA, is novel.
-To date, only two gene therapy products have received marketing authorization from the EMA, and no gene therapy product has received marketing authorization from the FDA.
+To date, only one gene therapy product has received marketing authorization from the FDA, and only two gene therapy products have received marketing authorization from the EMA.
 The current standard of care for DEB patients is limited to palliative measures which seek to provide relief from some of the symptoms of DEB but do not meaningfully impact disease outcomes.
 There is no approved treatment for DEB, and the current therapeutic DEB treatments in clinical development of which we are aware are limited to two companies and two universities employing autologous approaches.
 Autologous treatments use a patient's own tissues and cells to manufacture an individualized therapy.
 Such therapies are expensive, invasive and time consuming to use, and require highly sophisticated medical teams and procedures.
 In contrast, KB103 is designed to be an off-the-shelf treatment for DEB that can be applied either intra-dermally or topically to a patient's skin, every three to four months.
 Unlike the current standard of care, KB103 seeks to treat DEB at the molecular level through gene therapy, and is intended to be a non-invasive treatment that can be used without requiring hospitalization or individual customization.